-AJWS is committed to an action-oriented evaluation and we prioritize feminist, participatory approaches that engage multiple stakeholders.
+AJWS is committed to an action-oriented evaluation, and we prioritize feminist, participatory approaches that engage multiple stakeholders.
 In prioritizing the focus of the evaluation, we are dedicated to focusing on answering questions that are most likely to result in strategic decision-making.
-To that end,
+To that end, the PLT is interested in understanding when it is most beneficial to leverage particular AJWS tactics to support social change.
+We hope to engage a consultant that will support a process for challenging our assumptions and biases with regards to how change happened.

-Our learning question, which will be supported by this evaluation, is: Why, how, under what conditions and to what extent are AJWS's combination of approaches contributing to the progress sought by our theory of change?
+Our learning question, which will be supported by this evaluation, is: Why, how, under what conditions and to what extent are AJWS's combination of tactics contributing to the progress sought by our theory of change?

-At the end of the evaluation, we will refine our efforts of 'what AJWS does' based on which approaches (or combination) have contributed most significantly to stronger social movements, reframed discourse, and policy change over the past 3 years relative to the level of investment.
+At the end of the evaluation, we will refine our efforts of 'what AJWS does' based on which tactics (or combination) have contributed most significantly to stronger social movements, reframed discourse, and policy change over the past 3 years relative to the level of investment.
 Across our work in 18 countries, we have varying levels of investment in AJWS's work to advance human rights above and beyond our grantmaking, capacity building, and accompaniment.
 For example, in some portfolios staff also conduct advocacy and digital engagement in the U.S. and globally in order to call attention to human rights abuses, amplify the voices of our grantees, grow our community and educate and mobilize our supporters.
 AJWS also conducts targeted research to evaluate and strengthen our own work and advance the broader field of human rights.
+In 2021, we conducted a tactic mapping of when and where different tactics had been used in thematic and country portfolios.
+The tactic mapping also describes the rationale behind different tactics.
+It is our expectation that the evaluation will be designed to assess causal contribution of different tactics towards particular outcomes, and we expect the design will focus on one to three historical examples of change in which different tactics were leveraged to assess the relative contribution of these tactics to the change.
+The evaluation should explicitly examine multiple actors/influences and answers questions about what worked and why.

-- Examples of related hypothesis that we are interested in proving or challenging that can then inform decisions about what action is needed based on what we observe (These are intended to provide clarification on the evaluation focus.
-There may be other variables of interest, and the evaluator will work with the team to scope appropriately, based on the desired evaluation utilization actions): - If we invest in advocacy, education, and communications (and/or research and learning) in addition to grantmaking, capacity building, and accompaniment, then the return on the investment will be justified by the relative increase in sustainable social change compared to when we invest in only grantmaking, capacity building, and accompaniment. - If we want to invest in advocacy, education, and communications (and/or research and learning) in addition to grantmaking, capacity building, and accompaniment, then there is a minimal level of investment needed before we see a substantially greater effect on stronger social movements, reframed discourse, and policy change. - If grassroots partners are connected to one another and national and global organizations, then we will see an increase in social movement strength.
+Examples of related hypothesis that we are interested in proving or challenging that can then inform decisions about what action is needed based on what we observe (These are intended to provide clarification on the evaluation focus.
+There may be other variables of interest, and the evaluator will work with the team to scope appropriately, based on the desired evaluation utilization actions and the explicit goal of challenging our assumptions and biases):

+- If we invest in advocacy, education, and communications (and/or research and learning) in addition to grantmaking and accompaniment, then the return on the investment will be justified by the relative increase in sustainable social change compared to when we invest in only grantmaking and accompaniment. - If we want to invest in advocacy, education, and communications (and/or research and learning) in addition to grantmaking and accompaniment, then there is a minimal level of investment needed before we see a substantially greater effect on stronger social movements, reframed discourse, and policy change.

-The evaluation purpose is focused on strategic action.
-Ideally, the evaluation findings will be used to create an investment tool/ decision-tree that will inform strategy design and decision-making.
-The tool will articulate guidelines for what to invest in, when, and why.
-In summary, our goal is to hone and refine, using evaluative evidence, on how AJWS can more systematically make decisions about leveraging parts of our model to increase our impact.
+The evaluation purpose is focused on strategic action and should provide guidance on what tactics to invest in, when, and why.
+In summary, our goal is to hone and refine, using evaluative evidence, on how AJWS can more systematically make decisions about leveraging our internal tactics to increase our impact.